AlexGustafsson/RSSBar/README.md

 - Supports RSS, Atom and JSON Feed
 - Supports alternate links (finds feeds from a regular web page)
 - Supports Intel and Apple silicon
-- Supports macOS 14 (Sonoma) and later
+- Supports macOS 15 (Sequoia) and later
 - Import and export of feeds

 ## Quickstart